slash-segmentation/CHM/python/README.md

 through or when desiring to add additional stages or levels to a model.
 If the filters are changed from the original model, any completed stages/levels will not use the new filters but new stages/levels will.
 The input images and labels must be the same when restarting.

+**Note:** the model folder can become fairly large (100+ MiB), however most of this is only needed if you plan to ever 'restart' the model.
+If not, all `output-#-#` directories within the model directory can be removed.
+After removing them, the models should only be 10-20 MiB.

 The default number of stages and levels are 2 and 4 respectively.
 They can be set using `-S #` and `-L #` respectively.
 The number of stages must be at least 2 while the number of levels must be at